kristofer-rivera/predicting-life-expectancy/README.md

 #### 5. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction
 - [x] Draft Jupyter Notebook - provides all steps taken to produce the project
-- [x] Report Jupyter Notebook - provides final presentation-ready wrangle, exploration and modeling
+- [x] Final Jupyter Notebook - provides final presentation-ready wrangle, exploration and modeling

 ## II.
 PROJECT DATA CONTEXT